ClaireCp/pcsc/README.md

 1) Define function

-First, the user has to define the function he wants to compute the integral of as a method taking one or two parameters, for exemple in the Main.cpp file, eg:
+First, the user has to define the function, he wants to compute the integral of, as a method taking one or two parameters, for exemple in the Main.cpp file, eg:
 <br />	- double function(double x) { ... } // for the 1D case
 <br />	- double function(double x, double y) { ... } // for the 2D case